awmckinley/config/modules/dev.share/README.md

 # Network Tunneling and Sharing Tools

-Software for creating secure tunnels and sharing local services over the internet.
+Software for sharing local services over the internet.